Dian Fossey: Legacy

-In 2014, the 82nd anniversary of Fossey's birth was commemorated by a Google Doodle.

-In media and books
+In literature and media

+The Observer, a 1968 poem by Adrienne Rich, was inspired by Dian Fossey.
+It was reprinted in the Winter 1983 issue of AnthroQuest, the newsletter of the L.S.B.
+Leakey Foundation, following an article by Fossey.

+Fossey's work with the gorillas was noted by David Attenborough in his 1978 filming for the TV series Life on Earth.
+It was featured in the Netflix documentary A Gorilla Story: Told by David Attenborough (2026), which features the Pablo group of gorillas first seen by Fossey.

-Universal Studios bought the film rights to Gorillas in the Mist from Fossey in 1985, and Warner Bros.
-Studios bought the rights to "the Dark Romance of Dian Fossey", a work by Harold T. P. Hayes, despite its having been severely criticized by Rosamond Carr.
+Universal Pictures bought the film rights to Gorillas in the Mist from Fossey in 1985.
+Warner Bros. bought the rights to "The Dark Romance of Dian Fossey", a 1986 Life magazine feature story by Harold Hayes that was expanded into a 1990 book.
 As a result of a legal battle between the two studios, a co-production was arranged.
-Portions of the story and the Hayes article were adapted for the film Gorillas in the Mist, starring Sigourney Weaver, who played Fossey, along with Bryan Brown, and John Omirah Miluwi.
-The book covers Fossey's scientific career in great detail and omits material on her personal life, such as her affair with photographer Bob Campbell, played by Bryan Brown.
-In the film, the affair with Campbell forms a major subplot.
-The Hayes article preceding the movie portrayed Fossey as a woman obsessed with gorillas, who would stop at nothing to protect them.
+Portions of both works were adapted for the 1988 film Gorillas in the Mist, starring Sigourney Weaver.
+Fossey's book covers her scientific career in detail, omitting material on her personal life that was related in detail by Hayes after her death.
+In the film, Fossey's affair with photographer Bob Campbell (Bryan Brown) is a major subplot.
+Hayes presents Fossey as a woman obsessed with gorillas, who would stop at nothing to protect them.
 The film includes scenes of Fossey's ruthless dealings with poachers, including a scene in which she sets fire to a poacher's home.
 Weaver won a Golden Globe Award and earned an Oscar nomination for Best Actress for her performance in the film.

-Fossey is considered a saint by the God's Gardeners, a fictional religious sect that is the focus of Margaret Atwood's 2009 novel The Year of the Flood.
+In Margaret Atwood's 2009 novel The Year of the Flood, Fossey is regarded as a saint by the God's Gardeners, a fictional religious sect.

+In 2014, the 82nd anniversary of Fossey's birth was commemorated by a Google Doodle.

-In December 2017, Dian Fossey: Secrets in the Mist, a three-hour series, aired on the National Geographic Channel.
+In December 2017, a three-hour TV series titled Dian Fossey: Secrets in the Mist aired on the National Geographic Channel.
 The series tells the story of Fossey's life, work, murder and legacy, using archive footage and still images, interviews with people who knew and worked with her, specially shot footage, and reconstruction.

 In A Forest in the Clouds: My Year Among the Mountain Gorillas in the Remote Enclave of Dian Fossey (Pegasus Books, 2018) John Fowler describes Fossey's remote mountain gorilla camp, Karisoke Research Center, a few years prior to her murder, telling the story of the unraveling of Fossey's Rwandan facility as pressures mount in an effort to extricate Fossey from her domain.
 Fowler represents Fossey as a chain-smoking, hard-drinking woman who bullied her staff and students in her efforts to hold on to her reputation as scientist and savior of the mountain gorillas.